tarwn/lessthandot-hugo/blogs/content/posts/2012-03-08-report-builder-3-0-chart-1.md

 **Bringing Them To Life With Properties**

 Within a chart, whatever type you choose, there will be many properties you can set.
-I’m going to cover a few common ones you can use to get the most out of your reports!
+I'm going to cover a few common ones you can use to get the most out of your reports!

 You can access the properties of a chart in two ways.
 First, you can right-click part of the chart and select the properties option there.